5 Ways Video Can Transform Classroom Instruction

 Educators often look at a new technology and wonder how it will support ongoing improvement in teaching practice.
 Will it be cost effective and easy to use?

-Early attempts to harness video weren’t always successful because videos were hard to share in a useful context.
-But today, advanced video tools make it possible for classroom instruction to benefit in a meaningful way — one that delivers ongoing improvement to individual teachers, plus the capacity to benefit an entire community of teachers through peer mentoring.
-Let’s take a look at how.
+Early attempts to harness video weren’t always successful because, frankly, videos were hard to share in a useful context.
+But today, advanced video tools (such as, well, your phone) make it possible to use this medium to benefit classroom instruction in a meaningful way.
+Using video to support ongoing improvement for teachers is easier than it has ever been.

 1. Self-reflection and self-evaluation